pdrummond/pauldrummond-site/quotes/quote_0213.md

 ---
-cite: Marcus Aurelius
+cite: Naval Ravikant
 ---

-Be tolerant with others and strict with yourself.
+If you can’t be happy with a coffee, you won’t be happy with a yacht